dl-janelia/xai/README.md

 ### Acknowledgments

+This notebook was written by Diane Adjavon, with input from Alex Hillsley, Ed Hirata, Larissa Heinrich, Morgan Schwartz, Anna Foix, and Ben Salmon.
-This notebook was written by Diane Adjavon, from a previous version written by Jan Funke and modified by Tri Nguyen, using code from Nils Eckstein.
+It was inspired by a previous version written by Jan Funke and modified by Tri Nguyen, using code from Nils Eckstein.